Oskop/telegram-upload/README.rst

     $ pip install git+https://github.com/Oskop/telegram-upload.git@master#egg=telegram_upload

 This is the preferred method to install telegram-upload, as it will always install the most recent stable release.
 🐍 **Python 3.7-3.11** are tested and supported.
-In this forked repo fix RPCError 420: FLOOD_PREMIUM_WAIT by adding delay on progress bar update.
+This forked repo avoids RPCError 420: FLOOD_PREMIUM_WAIT by adding delay on progress bar update.
 There are other installation ways available like `Docker <#-docker>`_.
 More info in the `📕 documentation <https://docs.nekmo.org/telegram-upload/installation.html>`_